 The output clock signal from a Schmitt-trigger oscillator or a 555 timer is controlled using an RC time constant.
 The problem with using these circuits is that the resistor and capacitor values do not stay constant over time.
-Both resistance and capacitance can change with the temperature of the board.
+Both resistance and capacitance can change with the temperature of the circuit board.
 Components can also degrade as they age.
 These factors cause the clock’s frequency to drift over time.

 If frequency stability and accuracy are critical, a crystal oscillator is a better choice.
 A quartz crystal cut to a specific shape can vibrate at a specific resonant frequency, and this frequency is highly stable against temperature changes.
 Crystal oscillators can output stable frequencies ranging from kHz to MHz if properly placed and connected in your PCB.

 Any digital system that uses a clock present design challenges.
 This is especially true in PCBs, where issues like parasitic capacitance and signal reflection can degrade signal integrity.
 Some of these design issues become more pressing at high-frequencies.
 Fortunately, there are some design strategies that will help maintain signal integrity in your designs.

 Minimizing Propagation Delay and Clock Skew

 Switching in logic circuits, particularly in TTL and CMOS logic devices, causes propagation delays to accumulate downstream from the clock output.
 While this tends to be on the order of nanoseconds, it becomes comparable to the width of the clock pulses in high-frequency circuits.

 Clock skew can occur regardless of the clock that is used in the device.
 Variations in trace lengths cause time delays to accumulate as clock signals are routed to various electrical components.
 When clock skew is combined with propagation delay, the mismatch between clock pulses in parallel traces can be significant.